 Money is what you get in exchange for helping someone else.
 It is an “I owe you” note.
 You help somebody, whether it’s your neighbor, a customer, or your boss, and they give you money in exchange for your time and effort.

-Spending time and effort to help somebody else is called “work.”
+The time and effort you spend to help somebody else is called “work.”
 To get money, you need to work.

 Work can take many forms.
 It can be helping your neighbor mow the lawn, writing a book to entertain people, or doing paperwork for your boss.
 It is spending time and effort to help somebody other than yourself.